 "George's workshops inspired both students and staff to think this way.
 His breadth of knowledge is incredible so his work with our students provided a great opportunity for them to develop as mathematicians."

-First Year student Helen Solomon was one of those taking part in the workshops and says they were great fun and also helped her classmates get to know each other better.
+One of our first year students also took part in the workshops and says they were great fun and also helped her classmates get to know each other better.

 "This has been really nice," she says.
 "It brought the whole class together for a break from the usual and we got to have fun with maths and art too."